ynsgndz/WildBiteCoreData/README.md

 # WildBite
-a mobile game of Werewolf and wampire.
+A mobile game of Werewolf and wampire.

 Library and technologies
 - CoreData